ansible/ansible/docs/docsite/rst/dev_guide/testing_validate-modules.rst

-  missing-python-interpreter                                   Syntax               Error                  Interpreter line is not ``#!/usr/bin/python`` missing-return                                               Documentation        Error                  No ``RETURN`` documentation provided missing-return-legacy                                        Documentation        Warning                No ``RETURN`` documentation provided for legacy module missing-subption-docs                                        Documentation        Error                  Argument in argument_spec has sub-options but documentation does not define sub-options module-incorrect-version-added                               Documentation        Error                  Module level ``version_added`` is incorrect module-invalid-version-added                                 Documentation        Error                  Module level ``version_added`` is not a valid version number module-utils-specific-import                                 Imports              Error                  ``module_utils`` imports should import specific components, not ``*``
+  missing-python-interpreter                                   Syntax               Error                  Interpreter line is not ``#!/usr/bin/python`` missing-return                                               Documentation        Error                  No ``RETURN`` documentation provided missing-return-legacy                                        Documentation        Warning                No ``RETURN`` documentation provided for legacy module missing-suboption-docs                                       Documentation        Error                  Argument in argument_spec has sub-options but documentation does not define sub-options module-incorrect-version-added                               Documentation        Error                  Module level ``version_added`` is incorrect module-invalid-version-added                                 Documentation        Error                  Module level ``version_added`` is not a valid version number module-utils-specific-import                                 Imports              Error                  ``module_utils`` imports should import specific components, not ``*``